We are the Stott-Watts clan

-We like to connect with our clients both professionally and personally so wanted to give you an insight into 'us'.
+We like to connect with our clients both professionally and personally so we wanted to give you an insight into ‘US’.

 Our family members include:

-Having completed a stint with regular trips to Starship dealing with our sons health concerns, we wanted to support our family with a change of lifestyle and a change of pace.
-We started thinking about becoming our own bosses - living the kiwi dream.
+After having completed a stint of regular trips to Starship dealing with our son’s serious health concerns, we wanted to support our family with a change of lifestyle and a change of pace.
+We started thinking about becoming our own bosses and living the Kiwi dream.

-It’s been one hell of a journey with learning SO MANY things about setting up an actual business we had no idea about, and the planning stage has taken what feels like AGES.
+It’s been one hell of a journey with learning SO MANY things about setting up an actual business that we had no idea about, and the planning stage which took what felt like AGES.
 But we’re finally doing it!
-Out there – living, working, enjoying and sharing the knowledge.
+One year on and it still seems CRAZY!
+We’re out there – living, working, enjoying, meeting wonderful clients and sharing the knowledge.

-That’s where Nick comes in – he’s truely amazing!
-Ask him pretty much anything about any tree and he’ll rattle off the answer.
-He can recall the latin name of the tree, where it’s come from, the best growing conditions, the best pruning requirements - you get it, trees, trees, TREES!
+That’s where Nick comes in – he’s truly amazing!
+Ask him pretty much anything about any tree and he’ll ALWAYS rattle off the answer.
+He can recall the botanical name of the tree, where it’s come from, the best growing conditions, the best pruning requirements … you get it, trees, trees, TREES!

-A lover of trees but not so much that he won’t chop ’em down too (loves that part as all guys and gals in the industry do).
+He’s a lover of trees – but not so much that he won’t chop ’em down too.
+He LOVES that part – as all the guys and gals in the industry do.

-He’s a fully qualified arborist, finishing his training in 1999 at the Waikato Polytechnical Institute, Hamilton Gardens – one of the best places in the world to be taught.
+He’s a fully qualified arborist, finishing his training in 1999 at the Waikato Polytechnic Institute, Hamilton Gardens – one of the best places in the world to learn.

-Nick has been involved in all aspects of the industry (AKA, extremely experienced and actually knows what he’s doing).
-Everything from planting during the really looooong holiday periods during training, completing some of the largest tree transplantations undertaken in NZ at the time, all forms of arboriculture (including cranes, slings and helicopters – ask him about it, he LOVES to talk) and over a decade of positions in local government.
-In 2012 when the Super City was created, Nick was employed as the Council Heritage Arborist to look after all of our notable heritage trees in the greater Auckland region.
-That’s some 7000 trees/groups of trees!
+Nick Stott has been involved in all aspects of the industry, which means that he is extremely experienced and actually knows what he’s doing.
+He has done it all: everything from planting during the really looooong holiday periods during his training, completing some of the largest tree transplantations undertaken in NZ at the time, all forms of arboriculture (including cranes, slings and helicopters – ask him about it, he LOVES to talk) and more than a decade working in positions in local government.
+In 2012, when the Super City was created, Nick was employed as the Auckland Council Heritage Arborist to look after all of our notable/scheduled heritage trees in the greater Auckland region.
+That’s some 7000 trees and/or groups of trees!

-Because of Nick’s passion for trees, he has a broad background in tree identification and understands the finer details e.g. pest and disease problems; body language of trees; wood weight and the list goes on.
-He’s someone you can turn to for knowledgeable advice including resource consents, Arboricultural reports and tree memorandums.
+Because of Nick’s passion for trees, he has an extensive background in tree identification and understands the finer details of pest and disease problems, body language of trees,wood weight, and the list goes on.
+He’s someone you can turn to for knowledgeable advice including resource consents, arboricultural reports and tree memorandums.

 Thanks again for taking the time to check us out.